wp-plugins/plugin-vulnerabilities/readme.txt

 The plugin also can be set to send out an email to the webmaster if a vulnerability is in the installed version of a plugin, for use if you update plugins using our [Automatic Plugin Updates plugin](https://wordpress.org/plugins/automatic-plugin-updates/) or some other method outside of the Installed Plugins page.

 This plugin's most important use is to protect against websites being hacked, but it is also helpful when working to determine how a website was hacked during the cleanup process of the hacked website.
-If your website has been hacked we can [help you to clean and secure it](https://www.whitefirdesign.com/services/hacked-wordpress-website-cleanup.html?pk_campaign=Plugin-Vulnerabilities).
+If your website has been hacked we can [clean and secure the website for you](https://www.whitefirdesign.com/services/hacked-wordpress-website-cleanup.html?pk_campaign=Plugin-Vulnerabilities).

 Because we verify each vulnerability before including it, not all known vulnerabilities are included, but we are increasing the number of included vulnerabilities on a regular basis.